BiancaVVV/Project-Apartments-Price-Prediction/README.md

-# Linear Regression Project
+# Dubai Apartments Prediction Price Project
-Estimating the rental price of an apartment according to its characteristics
+Estimating the price of an apartment according to its characteristics

 Dataset: